-Faculty: Professors Wolf (chair), Brantly, DuBois, Leary; Assistant Professor Allen
+Faculty: Professors Wolf (chair), Brantly, DuBois, Leary; Associate Professor Allen

 Candidates for the master of arts in Scandinavian studies will specialize in one and only one of the following three fields: literature, philology, or area studies.